eannn1106/Spotify-Car-Thing/README.md

 - Connects to the wifi credentials provided from the captive web portal by becoming into station mode.
 - User will authenticate their spotify account to obtain the refresh token and access token (required by spotify) <img width="831" height="555" alt="image" src="https://github.com/user-attachments/assets/bcbecccc-453e-4ddf-9c17-f7550e56f275" />
 2. Controlling playback flow
-- Using this library https://github.com/FinianLandes/SpotifyEsp32 and setting the scopes from https://developer.spotify.com/documentation/web-api/concepts/scopes
+- Using this library https://github.com/FinianLandes/SpotifyEsp32 and setting the scopes from https://developer.spotify.com/documentation/web-api/concepts/scopes, user will constantly make web api requests and obtain the reponse status code as an indication of the status of the request.
+- Obtained data from the web api will be in Json document form and will be parsed into each variable.
 3. Obtaining lyrics from lrclib API
 - ESP32 will make HTTP requests to obtain the lyrics in Json document form containing synced lyrics and unsynced lyrics.
 4. Synced lyrics
 - ESP32 will create it's own timestamp to match with the synced lyrics' timestamp whenever the current track started playing.
+5.
 # Parts needed
 [Bill of Materials](BOM.csv)
 # Schematic